Kajiih/MusicBrainz2Notion/README.md

 3. Run the app.
     - You will be prompted for your notion API key and the url of the main page you duplicated.
+    - ❗ The first time you run the app, it will download a small part of MusicBrainz dataset so you need around free 10GB in the app's folder.
+But don't worry, after processing the data, it only take only around 200MB.

 4. Discover who is the mystery artist in the template and enjoy your new music database 🎶!

 ## ➕ Adding artist

-First, look up the [MusicBrainz](https://musicbrainz.org/) IDs (MBIDs) of the artists you want to sync to Notion.
+First, look up the MusicBrainz IDs (MBIDs) of the artists you want to sync to Notion.

-- 💡 You can find the MBIDs in the URL of the artist's page: `https://musicbrainz.org/artist/<MBID>` or in the `details` tab of the artist's page (e.g. [here](https://musicbrainz.org/artist/5b11f4ce-a62d-471e-81fc-a69a8278c7da/details): `5b11f4ce-a62d-471e-81fc-a69a8278c7da`).
+- 💡 [MBIDs](https://musicbrainz.org/doc/MusicBrainz_Identifier) are universal unique identifiers for artists, releases and songs.
+You can find the MBIDs in the URL of the artist's page: `https://musicbrainz.org/artist/<MBID>` or in the `details` tab of the artist's page (e.g. [here](https://musicbrainz.org/artist/5b11f4ce-a62d-471e-81fc-a69a8278c7da/details): `5b11f4ce-a62d-471e-81fc-a69a8278c7da`).

 Once you have the artist IDs, create new pages in the [`Artist database`](https://steel-pram-3bf.notion.site/10e20647c8df80ae923cfa8e19d109d4?v=10e20647c8df81a58be0000cbafdcff3&pvs=4) and enter the MBIDs in the `mbid` field.